amgarton47/CS62data-structures/tools/README.md

        1. Attempt to verify that each specified directory contains java sources.
        2. Attempt to infer the package name (assuming there is only one)
        3. compile the sources
-       4. if any main classes are found, run them (unless they appear in DO_NOT_RUN)
+       4. if any main classes are found, run them
        5. capture output in a file called OUTPUT in the submission directory
        6. create a (per-student) _ouptput/SID.autos file w/the build results

+    Because this is a catch-all grading mechanism, its behavior can be controlled by a few additional configuration files in the per-assignment grading sub-directory:
+       * DO_NOT_RUN ... a list of classes that we should not execute (even though they contain main methods).
+       * PACKAGE ... for assignments that contain multiple packages, only one of which should be built and tested, this file contains the name of the package to be built and tested.

+## json2csv.py

+   usage: python json2csv.py

+   This program examines the assignment.json description, identifies all of the non-autograder (manually graded) rubric items, and prints (to stdout) a (CSV) spreadsheet with a row for each student and a column for each non-autograder item.

+   The row-1 column headings contain the name of each rubric item in assignment.json, and so may be very wide.
+These are necessary to enable the correct merging of spreadsheet columns back into the
+   <student>.json files.
+Most spreadsheet editors will allow you
+   to narrow the column widths.

 ## merge_scores.py

-    usage: python merge_scores.py [-t suite-description] [-f] [raw-JUnit-output-file ...]
+    usage: python merge_scores.py [-t suite-description] [-f] input-file ...

     assumes: ./assignment.json (or template specifed with -t option) contains a test suite description

-    Merge the most recent JUnit test results into complete grading files.
+    Merge the most recent JUnit test (or CSV) results into complete grading files.

-    It is common for assignment rubric (from a suite-description file) to contain many more items (e.g. style and process) than are covered by the automated test suite.
-    A complete set of scores for a submission are stored (in the _output directory) in files with the .json suffix.
+    For .autos input files, it wil create (or update) a corresponding .json file in the same directory as the .autos file.
+For .csv input files, it wil create (in the current working directory) <student>.json files, where the <student>
+    names are taken from column 1 of the spreadsheet.

-    If such a file does not yet exist, a new one will be created (based on the default or supplied suite-description).
-Then the scores from the specified raw JUnit results will be merged into that complete set of scores.
-Any results not included in the raw JUnit results will be left unchanged.
+    If the .json file does not yet exist, a new one will be created (based on the assignment.json template).
+Then the scores from the specified input file(s) will be merged into that complete set of scores.
+Any results not included in the input files will be left unchanged.

-    You are free to edit these submission.json files to update scores not assessed by the automated test suite.
+    You are free to edit these submission.json files to update comments or scores not assessed by the automated test suite.
 Your changes will be preserved across all subsequent merges.

     If you expect most students to earn full credit on the rubric items not assessed by the automated test suite, you can specify the -f (fullcredit) option.
 If a new